jruns/wp-performance-utilities/README.md

 | where     | Optional | String or Array.
 Available options: `all` for matching all posts/pages, select WP conditionals, and `path_` or `not_path_` for matching url path.
 Defaults to `all` if `where` is not specified.
 Arrays allow you to combine multiple conditions with an AND-like search (only pages containing all conditions will be matched).<br/><br/>Available WP conditionals: is_home, is_front_page, is_single, is_page, is_author, is_archive, has_excerpt, is_search, is_404, is_paged, is_attachment, is_singular, is_user_logged_in, not_is_home, not_is_front_page, not_is_single, not_is_page, not_is_author, not_is_archive, not_has_excerpt, not_is_search, not_is_404, not_is_paged, not_is_attachment, not_is_singular, not_is_user_logged_in |

 #### How to use the new DOMUserInteraction event:
-You must first have at least one script being delayed on a specified page with the `wppu_scripts_to_delay` filter.
+You must first have at least one script being delayed on a specified page with the `perfutils_scripts_to_delay` filter.
 Then the new event will be available on that page.
 ```php
 document.addEventListener( "DOMUserInteraction", () => {
   console.log( "User has interacted with the page" );